thefrontside/graphgen/www/docs/usage/directives.md

 * `mean`: the average number of related records. `[default:5]`
 * `standardDeviation`: the [standard deviation][standard-deviation] of the number of related records.
-A small number will mean that the size clusters close to the `mean`, but a larger value causes samples to be scattered father from the average. `[default:1]`
+A small number will mean that the size clusters close to the `mean`, but a larger value causes samples to be scattered farther from the average. `[default:1]`
 * `min`: the number of related records will always be greater than this number.
 Must be greater than or equal to zero. `[default:0]`